Goals

 several thousands).

-archive browsing performances when listing thousands of items is
+archive browsing performances when listing thousands of items.

 |